GeoServer - Authentication Bypass (CVE-2025-27505)

 CrowdSec has been tracking this vulnerability and its exploits since 16th of July 2025.

 Data from the CrowdSec community indicates that exploitation of CVE-2025-27505 is highly selective and intelligence-driven.
 Threat actors use advanced reconnaissance and carefully choose their targets, often as part of sophisticated campaigns or advanced persistent threat operations.
-CrowdSec data also reveals a clear uptick in attacks involving CVE-2025-27505 over the past week.
-Activity is above the usual baseline, suggesting growing attention from attackers.
-This may reflect rising awareness, recent exploit releases, or expanded targeting efforts.
+Telemetry from the CrowdSec network also shows that exploitation activity for CVE-2025-27505 remains steady week-over-week.
+Attack volumes are consistent with long-term trends, indicating sustained interest from threat actors.
+CVE-2025-27505 continues to be an active part of the threat landscape and will likely remain this way for the forseeable future.

 Exploitation